 In the midst of much MS fatigue and some discouragement, I recently took a long, close look at my life and ministry.
 I was chagrined to find that I was coasting.
 Coasting has never been my way of life.
 I began daily to pray a three-fold prayer:

-1. Lord, help me to want to want to love you more than life itself.
+1. Lord, help me to love you more than life itself.

-3. Help me to have Kingdom expansion eyes every day where ever I go.
+3. Help me to have Kingdom expansion eyes every day everywhere I go.